 - Financial consideration may include an upfront license fee, annual license fee, milestone fee, running royalty, or company equity, as appropriate.
 We seek an equitable return to the laboratory without impeding the licensee’s ability to successfully commercialize the technology.

-- Performance requirements may be established to insure the licensee is diligent in their commercialization plan.
+- Performance requirements may be established to ensure the licensee is diligent in their commercialization plan.

 - Commercial licensees must substantially manufacture their product in the U.S., given the Department of Energy’s intent to provide benefit to the U.S. economy.